luke-chugh/Furniture-Recommender-WebApp/README.md

 - **Deployment:**
   - The web app was built using Streamlit and deployed on the cloud within a Docker container.

-Pretrained ResNet-50 model in **generator.py** was used to extract features of each image in the **images** folder.
-These features were saved in **embeddings.pkl**.
-Then these features were fed to **K-Nearest Neighbors** model in **app.py** which by bruteforcing the **euclidean distance** between the image uploaded by the user and all the images in the **images** folder returned the indexes of 5 nearest neighbors of the image inputted by the user on the WebApp.
-At last the images from the **images** folder corresponding to these 5 indexes were shown as recommendations on the WebApp.
-The dataset can be found [here](https://www.kaggle.com/competitions/day-3-kaggle-competition/data).

 # Below are the screenshots of this WebApp: